sdailey/kiwi/README.md

 # kiwi conversations (archived)

-To see a demo video and what the project's homepage used to look like, visit https://www.metafruit.com/kiwi/ (the project has since been retired).
+To see a demo video and what the project's homepage looked like, visit https://www.metafruit.com/kiwi/ (the project has since been retired).

 # original readme: